 Since data science is a high-growth, in-demand career field with strong job prospects, it’s a good time to explore whether becoming a data scientist is the right next career for you.

-The great news is, you don’t need prior experience to become a data scientist.
+The great news is, you don’t need prior experience to become a data scientist and land your first data science job.
 There are plenty of ways to acquire a data science skillset on your own.
+Becoming a data scientist is no longer a pipe dream.
+Here’s your cheat sheet to getting there.

 Before exploring the needed skills to master to become a data scientist without work experience, let’s first define what exactly a data scientist does.